Do you really need to do a liver detox or is it just a trendy way to ignore your body's needs?

-Beets are an amazing liver detox and beauty food (I love taking a “shot” of this stuff when I don’t have fresh beets on hand).
+Beets are an amazing liver detox and beauty food (I love taking a "shot" of this stuff when I don't have fresh beets on hand).
 They have the ability to help thin your bile, which allows the body to detox more efficiently.
 A common problem is sluggish/stagnant bile flow.
-After toxins are neutralized in the liver, they are dumped into the bile (bile duct is a river for toxins to move out of the body) and when the bile gets too thick, toxic matter can’t flow out of the body quick enough (leading to fatigue, low energy, constipation, PMS, toxicity & disease)!
-Regular beet consumption (and a wealthy diet) can help strengthen this process naturally!
+After toxins are neutralized in the liver, they are dumped into the bile (bile duct is a river for toxins to move out of the body) and when the bile gets too thick, toxic matter can’t flow out of the body quick enough (leading to fatigue, low energy, constipation, PMS, toxicity and disease)!
+Regular beet consumption (and a nutritionally wealthy diet) can help strengthen this process naturally!

 Buy beets and shred them in your food processor.
 Have a little beet slaw (with lemon or apple cider vinegar, salt and olive oil) daily or as often as you like to help fuel your natural detoxification system!